 - The shutter speed may become slower depending on the aperture value.
-When the shutter speed is slower, use a tripod. - · To blur the background more, use a telephoto lens or a lens that is equipped with a smaller diaphragm (bright lens). - Set the flash mode to 4 (Fill-flash) when you shoot with the flash (page 84).
+When the shutter speed is slower, use a tripod. - To blur the background more, use a telephoto lens or a lens that is equipped with a smaller aperture value (bright lens).

+• Press the \$ button when you shoot with the flash.
 However, the flash range differs according to the aperture value.
-When you shoot with the flash, check the flash range (page 86).
+When you shoot with the flash, check the flash range (page 90).